 2nd Reading Comprehension Strategies

-	When my students are reading a complex text like Social Studies, multiple readings make a big difference in reading comprehension.
+Multiple readings make a big difference in reading comprehension when my students are reading a complex text like Social Studies.
 That’s why I like to set up students for the 2nd reading with a different set of guiding questions that help them understand the topic deeper.

 The first read is designed to help students get the gist by taking notes and asking questions.
 The second read is focused on what the author wants the reader to know about the topic.
-As with the first reading, my students must use a pencil and jot notes and underline essential details.
+As with the first reading, my students must use a pencil, jot notes, and underline essential details.
 Being an active reader makes a difference!

 Check for Understanding – Reading Comprehension

 Of course, we want to know if our students have comprehended the text after reading it.
 One of the best ways I have found is to ask open-ended questions that require students to use text evidence to answer.
 (I save the multiple-choice questions for quizzes!)

 The questions I use for this purpose are reading skill-based for the most part.
 Here are a few examples: